Threats - Inappropriate, intentional warnings of destructive actions or consequences.

 Obligation - if you don't give this person what they want there will be hell to pay.

 Guilt - you are responsible for not having fixed this person's problem, regardless of who or what really is to blame.

-You can't tell if a threat is real or empty.
-There is no reliable way to tell what is going on in another person's mind.
-This is even truer for people who suffer from personality disorders.
-Personality-disordered individuals often experience rapid changes in mood and feelings and will sometimes act on these feelings, regardless of what may seem predictable or logical to you.
-Furthermore, any attempt to try to get inside their head is a form of Thought Policing which will likely backfire.
+You can't tell if a threat is real or empty because there is no reliable way to tell what is going on in another person's mind.
+This is even truer for people with Personality Disorders.
+Personality-Disordered individuals often experience rapid changes in mood and feelings and will sometimes act on these feelings, regardless of what may seem predictable or logical to you.
+Furthermore, any attempt to try to get inside their head is a form of Thought Policing and will likely backfire.